 How We Help

-At the Law Offices of Blake Goodman PC, we help you work through your credit.
+At Blake Goodman, PC, Attorney, we help you work through your credit.
 Our “2 year to 720 credit score” program is designed to help you recover from credit after bankruptcy and give you the credit assistance you need to get back on your feet.
 We provide the guidance you need to not only learn and understand your credit, but to help you make a lifestyle change.